shmcgrath/shmcgrath-com/README.md

 ## Dark/Light Toggle
 The dark//light toggle was inspired by [Light/Dark Theme Toggle using CSS and Javascript](https://codepen.io/Umer_Farooq/pen/eYJgKGN) by Umer Farooq on CodePen.

+Note: to change the light/dark toggle icon color, search ".theme-toggle-icon" in main.css

 ## Icons
 I made my favicon.
 I want to move it to svg eventually.
 The SVGs are credited inline via the svg_source tag.

+Note: to change the social icons color, search ".socialIcon" in main.css.

 ## .htaccess remove html from url